Fettuccine with Pesto

 Prepare the Garlic and Pesto

 For a Quick and Easy Adaptation of this Recipe, use canned minced garlic.
-Of course, baked garlic adds a wonderful taste dimension to this recipe, but canned minced garlic also works.
+Of course, baked garlic adds a wonderful taste dimension to this recipe, but jarred minced garlic also works.
 I’ve used both and both versions are quite yummy!

 Squeeze the roasted garlic into a food processor.

 Add pine nuts, fresh parsley and basil, and red pepper flakes.
 Process to make a paste.
 While machine is running, add 1/3 cup extra virgin olive oil.
-Scrape pesto into a serving bowl.

 Prepare the Pasta

-In a large pot, bring water to boil, adding a tablespoon of salt to the water.
+In a large pot, bring water to boil, adding a tablespoon of kosher salt to the water.
 Cook fettuccine to al dente.
 If you’re using fresh pasta, this will only take a few minutes.
 Otherwise, follow package directions for cooking.

 Season with kosher salt and freshly ground black pepper.
 Add a little pasta water to the dish if it seems too dry.